Daymorelah/RideMyWay/README.md

 #### Backend:
 The Backend was implemented using:
  * [Node](https://nodejs.org/en/) Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine
  * [Express](https://expressjs.com/) Express is a minimal and flexible Node.js web application framework
+ * [PostgreSQL](https://www.postgresql.org/) The world's most advanced, powerful, open source object-relational database system

  ## API Documentation
  The RESTful API for the back-end is documented using [Swagger](https://swagger.io/) and hosted on [SwaggerHub](https://app.swaggerhub.com/signup).
 Feel free to use this documentation to understand how to consume the API.